Mayor of Chicago: Appointment powers

 The mayor appoints the commissioner of the Chicago Fire Department, the superintendent of the Chicago Police Department and the heads of other departments, the largest of which are the Water Management Department (formed by the consolidation of the former Water Department and Sewer Department under Richard M. Daley), and the Streets & Sanitation Department.
 The mayor also appoints members to the boards of several special-purpose governmental bodies including City Colleges of Chicago, Chicago Park District, Chicago Public Library, Chicago Housing Authority, Chicago Transit Authority, and the Metropolitan Pier and Exposition Authority.
 Under Richard M. Daley, the Illinois legislature granted the mayor power to appoint the governing board and chief executive officer of the Chicago Public Schools and subordinated the district to the mayor; the district had long been an independent unit of government.

 The Chicago City Clerk and City Treasurer of Chicago are elected separately, as are the 50 alderpersons who form the city council.
 The mayor is empowered, however, to fill vacancies in any of these 52 elected offices by appointment.
 In turn, the city council elects one of its own to fill a mayoral vacancy.

 By charter, Chicago has a "weak-mayor" system, in which most of the power is vested in the city council.
 In practice, however, the mayor of Chicago has long been one of the most powerful municipal chief executives in the nation.
 Unlike in most other weak-mayor systems, the mayor has the power to draw up the budget.
-For most of the 20th century, before the decline of patronage and the mayor's office becoming officially nonpartisan in 1999, the mayor was the de facto leader of the city's Democratic Party, and had great influence over the ward organizations.
+For most of the 20th century, before the decline of patronage and the mayor's office becoming officially non-partisan in 1999, the mayor was the de facto leader of the city's Democratic Party, and had great influence over the ward organizations.
 Located in City Hall, "the fifth floor" is sometimes used as a metonym for the office and power of the mayor.